ironcarbon/js-foundation/README.md

 ## SUMMARY

+# hoisting

+* Any variable declaration are assigned a default value of undefined during the creation phase of execution context and this term is hoisting.

+* Function Execution Context: It is created whenever function is invoked.

+# scope

+* Where variables are accessible.
+& Current execution context.
+* If JS engine can't find a variable in local(like function's execution context), it will look to the nearest parent execution context for the variable.
+That lookup process will continue all the way up, until the engine reaches the global execution context.
+In that case, if the global execution context does not have the variable, then it will throw a ReferenceError, because that variable does not exist anywhere up the scope chain or the execution context chain.

 # this
 * 'this' is the object that function is property of
 *  Methods are functions that are inside of objects so the property methods can be accessed with dot notation.